 UCI photo ID cards are often required when conducting business with various campus services.
-These cards are produced inside the UCI Bookstore near the back of the store by the 'clearance banner' and you can pick yours up there.
+These cards are produced inside the UCI Bookstore near the cash registers and you can pick yours up there.
 You will need to have your student identification number with you.